cromelex/pages-garden/content/technology/smart home resiliency.md

 Below are some examples of how I did this.
 ## The kill switch
-Starting with then nuclear option - if automations go haywire, there needs to be a simple and straightforward way to shut everything down.
+Starting with the nuclear option - if automations go haywire, there needs to be a simple and straightforward way to shut everything down.

 The solution is plain and simple: pulling the plug.